Telemetry2U IoT Platform Documentation

-The contents of the admin page will vary for each user depending on what permissions have been granted by the company administrator in the User Access section.
-If you find that you do not have access to something that you may require, you should first contact your company administrator to check if you can have the required permissions granted
+The contents of the admin page will vary for each user depending what permissions have been granted by the company administrator in the User Access section.
+If you don't have access to something to any required features, contact the company administrator and request required permissions/user roles.

-All of the administrator functions are explained in the following documentation.
+All the following administrator functions are explained in the documentation proceeding sections.

 6.2.3 - Configure User Access

-It is important to note that all parameters will be unchecked by default when a new user is created.
-All permissions will need to be set for each user individually before they will have access to any nodes or features on the main Telemetry2U page.
-(See the Telemetry2U Interface section for more information).
+By default, all User Roles and Node Access Controls will be turned off.
+Permissions will need to be set for each user individually before they will have access to any nodes or features on the main Telemetry2U page.

 - Add Annotations - Gives users the ability to add notes to alarm events.
 Annotations can be added from the Reports page as described in section 4.3 - Adding and Editing Annotations.
 Without this permission granted, users still have the ability to view annotations left by administrators.

 - Alerts Admin - Gives users access to add, edit or delete their own E-Mail, SMS and Voice Alerts on any node that the company administrator has given them access to.